SinghMahika/Sentiment_Analysis/README.md

 Sentiment analysis is the process of determining and classifying the emotional tone or polarity (positive, negative, or neutral) expressed in a piece of text or speech.

 # Data Analysis
-We performed thorough data analysis on a dataset containing various features of movies such as genre, director, actors, budget, and more.
+We performed thorough data analysis on a dataset containing various features of tweets like, sentiments, entities and more.
 Our analysis includes:

 # Exploratory Data Analysis (EDA)
 Data Cleaning and Preprocessing
 Visualization of Key Insights

 # Machine Learning Model
-To predict IMDb scores, we developed a machine-learning model.
+To predict sentiments, we developed a machine-learning model.
 We used a dataset split into training and testing sets for model training and evaluation.
 The model includes the following steps:

 # Feature Engineering
-Model Selection (Ridge Regression)
+Model Selection (SVM model)
 Hyperparameter Tuning
-Evaluation Metrics (Mean Absolute Error, R-squared)
+Evaluation Metrics (Recall, Precision, f1-score)

 # Getting Started
 To use or contribute to this project, follow the instructions below: